offdensens/spscript/README.md

-# IrohTwitterBot
+# spscriptbot

-A Twitter bot which tweets a quote by Uncle Iroh every day.
-Why?
-Just for fun!
+a twitter bot that posts lines from south park scripts in chronological order every hour.